CrispyYoshi/ProjectBRR/readme.txt

 Anyone is allowed to amend to the list, however I only ask that the format is kept consistent to the rest of the repository.
 Please do not modify any files created by other users.
 (You can add instruments to the proper folders though.)

+--Tuning stuff--
+Do not tune with flats (b-), only sharps (a+).
+Also don't tune with hXX.
+Unless the instrument is not melodic, it's preferred (not recommended, but preferred) to tune all instruments around "C" on "o3".

 --How the repository is structured--
 So for the most part, just copy what everyone else did in the repo.
 This wall of text only exists if someone has questions about specific cases: